Card and internet banking fraud explained

 Internet banking fraud occurs when criminals access an online account to make an unauthorised transfer, typically by tricking customers into revealing their security details through scam phone calls, texts and emails.

 UK Finance data shows that instances of internet banking fraud increased by 24% in 2019, though total fraud losses fell slightly to £111.8m.

 Losses due to payment card fraud fell from 8.4p per £100 spent in 2018 to 7.5p per £100 in 2019, though the volume of cases is up 5%.

-Card fraud data is split into five categories (see below for details), with remote purchase fraud accounting for 72% of total card fraud losses last year, although instances of fraud on lost or stolen cards was up 51%:
+Card fraud data is split into five categories (see below for details), with remote purchase fraud the most common by some distance.

 Remote purchase fraud Also called 'card-not-present' fraud, this is when card details are stolen (for example, through a computer virus or an unsolicited email) and used to buy goods online, by phone or by mail order.